valtimo-platform/valtimo-documentation/release-notes/major11/11.2.0/valtimo-frontend-libraries.md

   The loading of the case notes could take a long time depending on the access control settings.
 This has been solved.

+* **Add note button not clickable on small windows**

+  The *Add note* button is now clickable even when resizing the window to a smaller size.

 ## Breaking changes

 The following breaking changes were introduced: